lcsouzamenezes/OpenCatapult/docs/user-guides/projects.md

 # Manage projects

+In catapult, a project is a software project you are working on.
+It can have several applications in it.
+For example, a project can contain an API, an Admin application, and a front-facing customer application.

 ## Create project
 Create a project by specifying the name and optionally the client of this project
 ```sh